bonezone2001/fabric-simulation/README.md

 The code is not the absolute best I've ever made, I made it really quickly after seeing somebody else do something similar for their project in java.
 I just sped through it so if the code isn't of the highest quality or I do things wrong.
 You have my appologises.
 It is also my first time creating my OWN CMake project.
 I've had experience building other people's but never creating my own.

-Divider is a minimal project that's kept deliberately very small.
-When you build it using CMake/make (see below) it generates:

 ## Usage

 ### Prerequisites